SimHawNet: A Modified Hawkes Process for Temporal Network Simulation: Conclusion and Perspectives

-We have introduced Graph-Survival, a framework that allows to translate survival analysis models into generative models for temporal networks.
-Using a survival analysis model on the inter-arrival times is a simple and elegant way of capturing the influence of the temporal network topology on the intensity of the dyadic point processes.
-Our proposed framework suggests that by encoding the past history in an appropriate vector of sufficient statistics, one can very simply include inductive bias on the time-evolution of the network, and use the resulting model for prediction or simulation.
-We empirically demonstrated that a simple example of model in our framework is able to generate bursty network histories, and perform accurate future link prediction.
+We introduced \framework, a generative framework for temporal networks based on a modified Hawkes Process-based model coupled with a thinning simulation algorithm.
+Focusing on the inter-arrival times, our model is a simple yet elegant way of capturing the influence of the temporal network topology on the intensity of the dyadic point processes.
+Our proposed framework suggests that by encoding the history in an appropriate vector of sufficient statistics, one can very simply include inductive bias on the time-evolution of the network, and use the resulting model for simulation.
+We empirically demonstrated that \us\ can capture and reproduce the dynamic of a network on a wide range of graphs.
+It balances performance and efficiency, delivering results comparable to or better than state-of-the-art methods.
+Its ability to excel in specific scenarios while being significantly faster—by several orders of magnitude—makes it a practical tool for graph generation.

-In further work we plan to further integrate representation learning as a substitute for the hand-crafted features, while investigating the effects of higher-order history dependency on the quality of the model.
+As stated before, this work is a first step towards establishing a flexible dynamic graph generation framework, but its limitations are mostly computational.
+In further work, we plan to integrate representation learning as a substitute for the hand-crafted features \citep{WangCLL021}.
+This will avoid the problem of choosing which features to compute, and limit the cost of updating them.
+In addition, it will let us study the effects of higher-order history dependency on the quality of the model.